aspose-drawing/aspose-drawing-probe/system_drawing_replacement_with_aspose.md

 </p>

-## Why choose Aspose.Drawing.Common for System.Drawing.Common replacement
+## Why choose Aspose.Drawing for System.Drawing.Common replacement

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Fortunately, Aspose.Drawing.Common avoids these drawbacks by not depending on any 3rd party libraries.
+Fortunately, Aspose.Drawing avoids these drawbacks by not depending on any 3rd party libraries.
 It includes all the necessary rendering engines for all supported platforms, ensuring consistent rendering results.
-Aspose.Drawing.Common for Microsoft .NET is a robust cross-platform programming library for 2D graphics drawing.
+Aspose.Drawing for Microsoft .NET is a robust cross-platform programming library for 2D graphics drawing.
 The Aspose library serves as a viable alternative to the System.Drawing.Common package.
 Aspose.Drawing proves to be an excellent option for developing drawing applications using .NET Standard 2.0, .NET Core 3.1, .NET 6, .NET 7 and higher, Xamarin applications for Windows, Linux, Android, Azure Functions, or Blazor WebAssembly.
 </p>